-We have Company-operated stores in the United States, Canada, the United Kingdom, France, Ireland, Japan, Italy, China, Hong Kong, and as of March 2014, Taiwan.
-As of January 31, 2015, we had 3,280 Company-operated stores, which aggregated to approximately 38.1 million square feet.
-Almost all of these stores are leased, with one or more renewal options after our initial term.
-Economic terms vary by type of location.
+We have Company-operated stores in the United States, Canada, the United Kingdom, France, Ireland, Japan, Italy, China, Hong Kong, Taiwan, and beginning in October 2015, Mexico.
+As of January 30, 2016, we had 3,275 Company-operated stores, which aggregated to approximately 37.9 million square feet.
+Almost all of these stores are leased, typically with one or more renewal options after our initial term.
+Economic terms vary by type and location of store.

-We own approximately 937,000 square feet of corporate office space located in San Francisco, San Bruno, and Rocklin, California, of which approximately 193,000 square feet is leased to and occupied by others.
-We lease approximately 1.0 million square feet of corporate office space located in San Francisco, Rocklin, Petaluma, Pleasanton, and Los Angeles, California; New York, New York; Albuquerque, New Mexico; and Toronto, Ontario, Canada.
+We own approximately 1.1 million square feet of corporate office space located in San Francisco, San Bruno, Pleasanton, and Rocklin, California, of which approximately 184,000 square feet is leased to and occupied by others.
+We lease approximately 925,000 square feet of corporate office space located in San Francisco, Rocklin, Petaluma, and Pleasanton, California; New York, New York; Albuquerque, New Mexico; and Toronto, Ontario, Canada.
 We also lease regional offices in North America and in various international locations.
 We own approximately 8.6 million square feet of distribution space located in Fresno, California; Fishkill, New York; Groveport, Ohio; Gallatin, Tennessee; Brampton, Ontario, Canada; and Rugby, England.
-Of the 8.6 million square feet of owned distribution space, approximately 100,000 square feet is leased to others.
-We lease approximately 1.8 million square feet of distribution space located in Phoenix, Arizona; Grove City and Obetz, Ohio; Erlanger and Hebron, Kentucky; Bolton and Mississauga, Ontario, Canada; and Stafford, England.
-Third-party logistics companies provide logistics services to us through distribution warehouses in Chiba, Japan; Shanghai and Hong Kong, China; and Edison, New Jersey.
+Of the 8.6 million square feet of owned distribution space, approximately 117,000 square feet is leased to and occupied by others.
+We lease approximately 1.2 million square feet of distribution space located in Phoenix, Arizona; Grove City, Ohio; Erlanger and Hebron, Kentucky; and Bolton and Mississauga, Ontario, Canada.
+Third-party logistics companies provide logistics services to us through distribution warehouses in Chiba, Japan; and Shanghai and Hong Kong, China.